Reducing Water Usage in Boulder

 Know Your Outdoor Water Allotment

-Are you prone to setting your irrigation system at the beginning of each season and then 'forget' about it until it's time to blow it out in the fall?
+Do you set your irrigation system at the beginning of each season and then 'forget' about it until it's time to turn it off in the fall?
 Don't Set It And Forget It!

-The city utilizes water budgets for determining how much water each user account is allotted per year for irrigation.
-Click on the link below the image for more information.
+The city uses water budgets for determining how much water each user account is allotted per year for irrigation.

 Action at the state level